 How to take care of your Blue Doberman

-Doberman Pinschers have a low tolerance to cold weather, so they cannot live comfortably anywhere.
-Anything below 55 degrees Fahrenheit and your Dobie will shiver in the outdoors.
+Blue Dobes have a low tolerance to cold weather, so they cannot live comfortably anywhere.
+Anything below 55 degrees Fahrenheit and your Dobie will shiver outdoors.

-As long as you know what to expect, you won’t be disappointed with this sweet and reliable dog breed.
-This is why we’ve outlined exactly how to maintain a Blue Doberman below.
+As long as you know what to expect, you won’t be disappointed with this sweet and reliable breed.
+For this reason, we’ve outlined exactly how to maintain a Blue Doberman below.

 Exercising your Blue Doberman

-Remember that the exercise requirements apply mainly to Dobermans raised in apartments.
-Try to take them to a fenced-in park where they can get their kicks, but somewhere you can still keep an eye on them.
+If your Blue Dobe is raised in apartments, you can take him to a fenced-in park where he can get his kicks, and you can keep an eye on him.

 Grooming: Do Blue Doberman dogs shed?